The 2023 SUMMER SHORT-TERM FELLOWSHIP PROGRAM

 • Outline your research plan and dates of proposed research.

 2.)
-CV or resume – Please be sure to include your name, contact information, and institutional affiliation, if applicable.
+CV or resume – Please include your name, contact information, and institutional affiliation, if applicable.

 3.)
-A sample of your work (scholarly paper, video, photography, or other artistic work) Be sure to review our Sample Work Guidelines before accessing the Submittable online application in order to become familiar with size limits and other specifics regarding uploaded items.
+A sample of your work (scholarly paper, video, photography, or other artistic work).
+Please review our Sample Work Guidelines before accessing the Submittable online application to become familiar with size limits and other specifics regarding uploaded items.

 4.)
-TWO Letters of Recommendation – Your references should be familiar with your qualifications, the proposed project, and speak to your research skills, experience, knowledge of African American history, and capacity to carry out the proposed project.
-Please have your references include your last name in the file name of the letter of recommendation.
-It is the applicant’s responsibility to ensure that their references submit letters by the application deadline via the Submittable online system.
-In providing their email address, your designated references will receive an email with a link to upload their reference letter to the Submittable system.
+TWO Letters of Recommendation – Your references should be familiar with your qualifications for the proposed project and speak to your research skills, experience, knowledge of African American history, and capacity to carry out the proposed project.
+The applicant must ensure their references submit letters via the Submittable online system by the application deadline.
+In providing their email address, your designated references will receive a link to upload their reference letter to the Submittable system.